 Pachia Ammos or Falasarna Big Beach is a beautiful long golden sand beach with organized facilities, including lounges and umbrellas, several beach bars, and sports.
 There is a free parking area above the beach.

-It’s easy to avoid crowds in Falasarna because the beach is really big.
-Therefore, despite being the area extremely popular among tourists during the whole season, you can always find a secluded place to stay.
+It’s easy to avoid crowds in Falasarna because the beach is very big.
+Therefore, despite the area being extremely popular among tourists during the whole season, you can always find a secluded place to stay.

 Cape Rodopou